 “While it has always been the College’s goal to reinstate retirement benefits as financial circumstances warrant, our conversations with the UE provided an opportunity to articulate the timeline and conditions for restoration,” Decatur wrote in an email to the Collegian.
 “We look forward to working together to ready the campus for the academic year.”

-Despite their success, UE did note that there were aspects of the negotiations for which they were unable to reach an agreement.
+Despite this success, UE did note that there were aspects of the negotiations for which the parties were unable to reach an agreement.

 “We were able to reach an agreement on our shared retirement plan and make some progress in addressing employment practices, like step wages, that we consider to be unjust,” UE said.
 “But we were not able to reach an agreement on all issues we brought to the table.”